fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/tuning.md

 ## Covers and vipers

-### Notes from assembly
-* Cover next to x motor was hard/impossible to fit due to clash with motor
-* Lesson learned from Hedy, rollers can be placed in planes 4 fixed on one side and 4 adjustable on the other, simplifies assy and access design and well as tuning instructions.
+After all rollers are tuned:

+* Cover all rollers with 3d-printed covers
+* Wrap the 12  3d-printed vipers with felt strips
+* Screw on the 3d printed wipers